Indianapolis Mental Health Counseling Schools

 Ball State University's master's program in counseling offers several tracks to choose from, including one track in clinical mental health counseling.
 The clinical mental health counseling track is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
 Students in this 60-credit-hour program take classes in psychopharmacology and theories in counseling, among others.

-Dual Master of Arts in Social Psychology and Counseling
+Dual Master of Arts in Social Psychology and Mental Health Counseling

 Doctor of Philosophy (Ph.D.) in Counseling Psychology